cselab/optimal-testing/README.md

 ## Brief description of available scripts
 1. common.py : contains the dates used for test allocation for the four cases.
 2. nested.py : does the nested-sampling.
 The prior distributions for the model parameters used for each case can be found here.
-3. osp.py    : utility function evaluation
-4. samples.py: evaluates the model at model parameter samples
+3. samples.py: evaluates the model at model parameter samples
-5. seiin.py  : wrapper for the employed epidemiological model's C++ code
+4. seiin.py  : wrapper for the employed epidemiological model's C++ code
-6. swiss_cantons.py : will download data used for cases 2,3,4 as well as cantons connections matrix for epidemiological model
+5. swiss_cantons.py : will download data used for cases 2,3,4 as well as cantons connections matrix for epidemiological model